maks-rafalko/maks-rafalko.github.io/source/_posts/symfony-tests-performance.md

 * Symfony 5.3, PHP 8.1

 The whole test suite *before* optimizations takes: `Time: 12:25.512, Memory: 551.01 MB`.

+Why having a fast and reliable tests suite is important?
+There a lot of reasons, but 2 main are:

+1. The more tests suite takes to be executed, the more annoying it is for a developer
+2. The more resources (CPU, Memory) tests suite takes, the worse it is for CI server (it can slow down other jobs/builds) and eventually for our Planet

 Let's see what we can do here.